Relativistic Tidal Dissipation and the Gravitational-wave Signal of a White Dwarf Orbiting an Intermediate-Mass Black Hole: Relativistic Tidal Dissipation

 To relate vectors and tensors in different coordinate systems, orthonormal tetrads are often introduced.
 In BLCs, the tetrad bases are $\boldsymbol{e}^{(a)}= e^{(a)}_{\mu}\,\mathbf{d}x^{\mu}_{\mathrm{BLC}}$, while in FNCs the corresponding bases are $\mathbf{\Lambda}^{(a)}= \Lambda^{(a)}_{\alpha}\,\mathbf{d}x^{\alpha}_{\mathrm{FNC}}$.
 In both cases, $(a)=0,1,2,3$ are the tetrad indices and $\mathbf{d}x^{\mu}$ denotes the coordinate one-form.
 We further denote the FNC coordinates as \(x^{\alpha}_{\mathrm{FNC}} = (\tau, x^{1}, x^{2}, x^{3})\) to distinguish them from the BLCs, and hence \(\tau\) is the proper time along the reference geodesic.
 Explicit expressions for the tetrad components $e^{(a)}_{\mu}$ and $\Lambda^{(a)}_{\alpha}$ can be found in Refs.~\cite{Marck1983,Ishii2005}.
 Here, we emphasize the relation $\partial x^{\mu}_{\mathrm{BLC}} / \partial x^{\alpha}_{\mathrm{FNC}} = \Lambda^{(a)}_{\alpha} e^{\mu}_{(a)}$.
 Based on it, the transformation of tensor in different coordinates can be performed.
 For example, the Riemann tensor transforms as

 where $R^{\mathrm{BLC}}_{\mu\nu\kappa\lambda}$ is determined by the Boyer-Lindquist metric given in Eq.~(\ref{eq:Kerr_metric}).

 From the Riemann tensor in the FNCs, one can derive the tidal tensor.
 In the following analysis, we will only keep the leading order terms.
 Higher-order tidal corrections arise from higher-order terms in the FNC metric expansion, and involve covariant derivatives of the curvature tensor as well as nonlinear curvature couplings~\cite{Ishii2005}, and hence they can be neglected for the reasons discussed in Sec.~\ref{sec:2-1}.

-Moreover, we will restrict our analysis to a simple configuration: a WD in the equatorial plane of a Kerr IMBH.
-In this case, high-order relativistic effects such as spin-orbit and spin-spin couplings \cite{Drummond_2022, Drummond_2022b, Skoupy_2025} can be neglected, and the rotation of the WD does not introduce additional significant dynamical effects in the FNCs.
-With these simplifications, the relativistic quadrupole tidal tensor $C_{ij}$ in the rest frame of the WD's center-of-mass is
+In addition to higher-order tidal corrections in the FNCs, we further neglect higher-order deviations from geodesic motion induced by the finite WD spin, corresponding to spin–curvature coupling effects~\cite{Papapetrou1951,Dixon1970,Tod1976,Mortazavimanesh2009,Drummond_2022,Drummond_2022b,Skoupy_2025}.
+Spin-induced spacetime effects arise from momentum currents that generate the off-diagonal components of the stress--energy tensor responsible for frame dragging, so their magnitude is controlled by the relativistic nature of the mass currents.
+These currents are largest at the stellar surface where the rotational velocity peaks.
+The resulting spin--curvature force relative to geodesic acceleration scales as $ a_{\text{spin}} / a_{\text{geo}} \sim \left(R_{\star} / r_p\right)\left(\omega_{\star} R_{\star} / c\right) $.
+However, for a WD, even if the rotation approaches the centrifugal breakup limit, the surface velocity remains non-relativistic, with $\omega_\star R_\star/c = \mathcal{C}_\star^{1/2} \sim 10^{-2}$, as a consequence of its low compactness.
+Therefore, the geodesic motion in the background Kerr spacetime provides an accurate reference trajectory along which the tidal field is evaluated in the FNC framework, forming the basis for the TD modelling.